SarahRDH/SarahRDH/README.md

 - 💬 Ask me about UI/UX for healthcare and dental professionals.
 I know what they want because <em>I used to be one</em>!
 - 📫 How to reach me: https://sarahrdh.github.io/ or https://www.linkedin.com/in/sarah-johnson-84bb3ba3/
 - 😄 Pronouns: she/her/hers
-- ⚡ Fun fact: I was awarded first place in a state competition for Piano Performance when I was 18. 🏆 🎹
+- ⚡ Fun facts: I was awarded first place in a state competition for Piano Performance when I was 18. 🏆 🎹 When I was 15 I took an after school class in Pascal.

 ---